Aqyl123/BotBrokerBot/README.md

 Use `python botbroker.py` to start

-UPDATE (10/17/20):
+UPDATE VERSION 0.0.7 (11/02/20):
-- Fixed some bots/groups pictures not showing
+- MAJOR load time improvements over 92% faster
-- Added Nebula to bots
+- Compiled all bots into one file
+- Compiled all groups into one file
+- Updated load screen
-- Added Drop O'Clock to groups
+- Added MEKAIO to bots
-- Removed !guide command
 - Updated !bots command
-- Updated !groups command

-IN PROGRESS (10/17/20):
+IN PROGRESS (11/02/20):
 - Working on a rewrite to better adapt to the API
-- Load time improvements
 - Overall bug fixes

 <img src="https://i.imgur.com/aOGZFtP.png">